Has-X/smileyapp/README.md

 ---

-*Smile AI runs local-only.
+*Smiley runs local-only.
 Your conversations never leave your device.*